kescopee/coursera_getting_and_cleaning_data_project/CodeBook.md

-# Codw Book for the Getting & Cleaning Data Course Project
+# Code Book for the Getting & Cleaning Data Course Project

 This is a summary of processed tidy data set stored as `tidy_data.txt`